What we do

 “Look with favour upon a bold beginning.”

-Garland is based in Australia, which has a Western nation in an Eastern hemisphere provides a space to connect different cultures.
+Garland is based in Australia, which as a Western nation in an Eastern hemisphere provides a space to connect different cultures.
 Many Australians visit and work in creative centres in the region, where they collaborate with local workshops to produce works of enduring beauty.
 Others remain in Australia to make something of their work, whether it is the verdant lotus ponds of Arnhem Land, flotsam washed up on the wild southern beaches or the street culture of an inner suburb.
 But Australia is just one of the more than 40 countries where our writers are based.
 We offer Garland as a space for the region as a whole to connect.

-Craft offers a lingua franca between cultures that is not simply about catching up with Western advances.
+Craft offers a lingua franca between cultures that is not simply about catching up with the West.
 There is much to learn about the value of the object in different cultures as a way of sustaining meaning across time and space.
 Embedded in the object is the deep time necessary to master techniques for giving expression to the language of materials.
 As the object travels from the workshop to the gallery and home, it provides the source of this creativity with the respect and honour that sustains it.

 Global trade is not new to craft.
 Epic trade routes such as the Silk Road enabled craftspersons to sell their works to distant markets.
 While e-commerce promises broad reach internationally, the challenge is to build stories that are unique and credible.
-Garland will provide a travel guide to the world’s biggest emerging economies.
-Garland offers a platform for these cultures to see themselves in relation to others.
+Garland invites you on a journey to the wider world, following a trail of beautiful objects.
+Garland offers a platform for these cultures to see themselves in relation to others: together, we can be different.
 In the long term, we are all mere guests on the earth, facing a common challenge to make something enduring out of that fleeting gift.